Destinations! Szeged, Hungary

 Application Deadline: Fall, December 1 and Spring, April 1 of the prior academic year for guaranteed consideration.
-Please check with the International Programs Office for availability after April 1.
+Please check with the International Programs Office for availability after deadlines have passed.

 page for forms and further information.

-Sophomores, Juniors, Seniors and special students in good standing with a minimum 2.5 cumulative GPA from all academic disciplines with maturity, motivation, and preparation.
+Sophomores, Juniors, and Seniors in good standing with a minimum 2.5 cumulative GPA from all academic disciplines with maturity, motivation, and preparation.
 Knowledge of the Hungarian language is not required.

 - 15 Weeks in academic program at the University of Szeged.

 - Room and Board throughout the semester.
 Independent living in an apartment shared with either group members or Hungarian students.